 To see how this might work, assume you purchase an investment property for $1,000,000.
 You have an upbeat economic outlook and expect the real estate market will strengthen.
 Therefore, you decide to invest with a 10% down payment, financing $900,000.

 Within a year, your property value has appreciated to $1,100,000.
 Furthermore, assume your net cash inflows from rent were $2,000 per month or $24,000 for the year.
-Your price appreciation and rental income total $124,000 while your cash investment was $100,000.
+Thus, your price appreciation and rental income total $124,000, while your cash investment was $100,000.

-Fill those vacancies
+Fill those vacanciesFill those vacancies

 Filling the vacancies ahead of the downturn protects your rental income and avoids vacancies and discounted rents down the road.

-Avoid the flip
+Avoid the flipAvoid the flip

 Forecasting the overall economy is fraught with difficulty.
-Even zoning in New York City is challenging, and it is certainly not immune from the nation’s economic developments.
+Even zoning in New York City is challenging, and it is certainly not immune to the nation’s economic developments.
 Nonetheless, if you see signs that the real estate market is slowing, you can take steps to protect your investment.